The AI Authority Illusion: When Statistical Averages Mimic Expertise

 When we give the AI the “Topical Structural Excuse” it needs to stop playing it safe.
 Our domains become the “Tie-Breaker” that allows the AI to choose expertise over an average consensus.

-The winner of the AI era isn’t the one who copies the most authority; it’s the one who provides the most Symmetrical Clarity across the html and the rendered dom.
+The winner of the AI era isn’t the one who copies the most authority; it’s the one who provides the most symmetrical clarity..

 Don’t work to be the alternative to the average answer.
 Give your site the architecture that makes the average answer obsolete.